Unified framework for tableau models of Grothendieck polynomials: Proof of the Main Facts

 It is not difficult to check that the maps $\nearrow$ and $\swarrow$ are well-defined and preserve weights and are mutual inverses.
-This proves the special case.
-Thus, to prove the general case we may assume, for instance, that for all $i$ and all $j'$ we have $i \prec j'$ and $i \vartriangleleft j'$.
+This proves the lemma in the case that there are some $i$ and $j$ (possibly equal) such that $i \prec j'$ and $j'\vartriangleleft i$ and all other pairs of letters have the same relationship in both orders.

+Now suppose we are given two arbitrary orderings $\prec$ and $\vartriangleleft$.
+By what was just proved we may successively alter $\prec$ until all unprimed entries precede all primed entries and we may do so similarly for $\vartriangleleft$.
+Thus we may assume that $i \prec j'$ and $i \vartriangleleft j'$ for all $i$ and $j$.
 But in this case a primed tableau may be thought of as a pair of tableaux composed of the tableau formed by the unprimed entries and the tableau formed by the primed entries.
 Thus we may write: